How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Nueva Central

 La Nueva Central is the main bus station in Guadalajara.
-Most buses from Puerto Vallarta will give you the option to end your trip here.
-This a massive station (larger than some airports!) and it’s a hub for most bus companies operating in the western part of Mexico.
+Most buses from Puerto Vallarta to Guadalajara usually will give you the option to end your trip here.
+This a massive station (larger than some airports!) and it’s a hub for the majority of the bus companies operating in western and southwestern Mexico.
 You can catch buses here to go almost anywhere in Mexico.

-La Nueva Central is located southeast of Guadalajara’s Centro Historico and is probably the best choice if you are traveling to Tonala, Tlaquepaque, or the Guadalajara airport because it is situated close to those areas.
+La Nueva Central bus station is located southeast of the Guadalajara Centro Historico and is probably the best choice if you are traveling to Tonala, Tlaquepaque, or the Guadalajara airport because it is situated close to those areas.

 From my observation, La Nueva didn’t seem to be located in the best part of town.
 If possible, I would avoid arriving here late at night.